marco-santulli/FastAPITemplate/README.md

    cp .env.example .env
    ```

-5. Update the `.env` file with your database credentials and secret key.
+5. Update the `.env` file with your database credentials and secret key (the secret key is for the JWT generation).
+Lock it with
+chmod 600 .env
+NOTE: In a production environment use a vault service to store credentials.

 6. Run the database migrations (if using Alembic):